Black francolin: Distribution and habitat

 Black francolins are resident breeders from south-eastern Turkey eastwards through Iran to southwest Turkmenistan and northeast India, and Kazipara, Panchagarh of Bangladesh.
 The species' range was formerly more extensive, but over-hunting has reduced its distribution and numbers.
 Fragmented populations occur in the western part of its range.

-Black francolins were introduced to the Calcasieu and Cameron Parishes of southwestern Louisiana in 1961.
+Black francolins were introduced to the Calcasieu and Cameron parishes of southwestern Louisiana in 1961.
 Additional introductions have also occurred in south Florida.
-Elsewhere, black francolins have been introduced to the Caucasus, Guam, and the Hawaiian Islands.
+Elsewhere, black francolins have been introduced to Guam and the Hawaiian Islands.

 The birds are found in scrubby habitats with plenty of cultivated crops tall enough to offer shelter and open beneath to provide escape routes and easy travel.
 They prefer areas of thick vegetation, usually near water.
 They are not forest birds but will frequent scrubland and forest edges associated with grassland.
 They appear to be more closely associated to water than chukars are, and in drier areas.

+Fossil record

+Black francolin fossil remains were found in early Holocene deposits in Loutra Almopias Cave in northern Greece dated to 11.230 ± 110 years before present.